Final Deadline: Mon, Jul 15, 2019 at 5:00 pm (PST)

 - Applicant must be at least 18 years old

-- Filmmaker, or any other applicant or co-applicant must become a SFFILM member at the Filmmaker Pro level or above prior to SFFILM releasing funds from the Grant.
+- All grant recipients and co-applicants must become SFFILM members at the Film Fan level or above prior to SFFILM distributing funds to the project.

 - Primary applicant must be in a key creative role for the film: screenwriter, director, or producer.